FDR control with adaptive procedures and FDR monotonicity: Application to gene expression data. Application to gene expression data

-As an ultimate tests for their utility, we wanted to asses the performance of our new procedures on real life data, which typically provide complex and unexpected dependency structures which are hard to capture in simulations.
-We therefore applied our procedures that were described in Sec. \ref{sec:proposed_procedure} to publicly available expression data.
-First we present in full detail how our procedures were applied to two datasets.
-Next, our procedures were applied to 33 datasets and results were compared with those obtained by several other procedures: the original BH95 and the improved bounds of BKY \cite{BKY} and STS \cite{storey2004} with $\lambda=0.5$.
+As an ultimate test for their utility, we wanted to asses the performance of our new procedures on real life data, which typically provide complex and unexpected dependency structures which are hard to capture in simulations.
+We therefore applied our procedures that were described in Section \ref{sec:proposed_procedure} to publicly available expression data.
+First, we present in full detail how our procedures were applied to two data sets.
+Next, our procedures were applied to 33 data sets and results were compared with those obtained by several other procedures: the original BH95 and the improved bounds of BKY [\citet{BKY}] and STS [\citet{storey2004}] with $\lambda=0.5$.